psuryavanshi28/SauceDemoAutomationFramework/README.md

 ## Features

-- 🔹 Page Object Model (POM) Design Pattern
+- 🚀 30+ real-world automated test cases
-- 🔹 Modular test structure with reusability
+- 🔄 Modular Page Object Model (POM) structure
-- 🔹 30+ real-world functional test cases
+- 📸 Screenshots on failure using TestNG listeners
-- 🔹 Extent HTML Reporting with screenshots on failure
+- 📊 ExtentReports for rich HTML reporting
-- 🔹 Configurable browser setup
+- ⚙️ Wait handling and reusable utility methods
-- 🔹 Wait handling using custom WaitHelper
+- 🧪 TestNG suite for execution control
-- 🔹 Easily pluggable into CI tools like Jenkins or GitHub Actions
+- 🔁 Ready for integration with Jenkins or GitHub Actions

 ##  How to Run Tests

 ### Prerequisites: